Hosted by the Friends of Washington Crossing Park

 The site was an enjoyable venue.
 The number of beverages to sample was immense and the food vendors were numerable.
 The price of everything was definitely doable.
 Jeanette B.

 Such a fun day!
-Everyone is always in a good mood (of course - endless beer!) and it is a fun activity to do with friends while also learning about new beers and breweries.
+Everyone is always in a good mood and it is a fun activity to do with friends while also learning about new beers and breweries.
 A highlight of spring!
 Barbara B.

 TICKETS